 The frontal and temporal lobes, areas responsible for decision-making and memory, are particularly vulnerable.

 According to a study in Brain Research, individuals with high body fat showed significant shrinkage in these areas, putting them at greater risk for conditions like Alzheimer’s.
+This in turn implies that obesity accelerates cognitive decline.

 The question arises: “How much fat does the brain need daily?”